 where I have studied.

 Initially, I traveled to India to study a yoga that has a deep, rich lineage of Swamis who have had the teaching passed down to them from the source.
 During my time in India, I lived and studied Sivananda Yoga, under my teacher, Swami Govindananda.
 I studied the ancient texts, I practiced the ritual of fire ceremonies, chanting and meditation.
 I examined the postures- both the alignment as well as the physical and mental benefits.
 I also studied Ayurveda.
 This experience illuminated the rich and humble side of this powerful practice of yoga + meditation and truly helped to craft my style as a teacher.
 Upon my return and for years that have followed, I have studied several other styles of yoga, including the CorePower method, Ashtanga and Vinyasa Flow training with Seane Corn.
-I am currently studying Mindfulness at UCLA through the Mindful Awareness Research Center and I am currently a Research Assistant in the NeuroPsychometric Research Lab at the University of Texas at Dallas where we are researching mindfulness practices and its influence on the brain under specific inductions.
+I have studied Mindfulness at UCLA through the Mindful Awareness Research Center and I am currently a Research Assistant in the NeuroPsychometric Research Lab at the University of Texas at Dallas where we are researching mindfulness practices and its influence on the brain under specific inductions.

 One of the most notable areas of study in my career has been my work with the Integrative Restoration Institute, studying the iRest technique for meditation.
 Through my work with iRest and my focus on neuroplasticity of the brain, I have a particular interest in assisting others in applying meditation to heal post traumatic stress, depression and to generally cultivate a more joyful life.
 You can learn more about what I do with iRest here.
 I am constantly seeking opportunities to be the student, because for me, this keeps me inspired as a teacher.